-By Dr Marco Bastos, Department of Sociology, on the current problems facing Facebook in Russia
+By Dr Marco Bastos, Department of Sociology and Criminology, on the current problems facing Facebook in Russia

 It is unsurprising that polarising content on social media is thriving during the Russo-Ukrainian war.
 Attrition warfare is invariably accompanied by propaganda that seeks to appear as truthful as possible.

 This battle for the hegemonic narrative was plainly evident when Russian officials decided to enforce the term "special military operation" to describe the Russian invasion of Ukraine.

 The dispute is likely to become increasingly more disjointed as Russians and Ukrainians push wartime narratives where facts become contested, unverifiable, or broadly assumed to be illegitimate.

 In this tinderbox of a situation, it is problematic that social platforms offer no external oversight to the algorithmic routines that select content to be displayed to users.

 These algorithms are optimised to prioritise content the company believes to be important to users, but the exact nature of this optimisation is obfuscated by the proprietary nature of Facebook's algorithms, with both the data and the models underpinning the algorithms being precluded from scrutiny by policymakers or the research community.

 Algorithm designs include recommendation systems based on collaborative filtering (social information filtering), content-based filtering, constraint-based recommendation, and critiquing-based recommendation.
 These recommendation algorithms are combined to produce highly personalised results for the individual user.

 Social media propaganda has, of course, picked up on these cues and tailored influence operations so that it employs relatable and familiar faces of ordinary people.
 Sophisticated influence operations on social media are virtually indistinguishable from organic content boosted by social media algorithms.